copdips/copdips.github.io/docs/posts/2025/2025-02-01-python-type-hints.md

 ### RightTyper

 During an internal tech demo at my working, I heard about [RightTyper](https://github.com/RightTyper/RightTyper), a Python tool that generates type annotations for function arguments and return values.
-It’s important to note that RightTyper doesn’t statically parse your Python files to add types; instead, it needs to run your code to detect types on the fly.
-So, one of the best ways to use RightTyper is with python `-m pytest`, assuming you have good test coverage.
+It's important to note that **RightTyper** doesn't statically parse your Python files to add types; instead, it needs to run your code to detect types on the fly.
+So, one of the best ways to use **RightTyper** is with python `-m pytest`, assuming you have good test coverage.

 ### ty

 [ty](https://github.com/astral-sh/ty) represents the next generation of Python type checking tools.
-Developed by the team behind the popular [ruff](https://docs.astral.sh/ruff/) linter, ty is implemented in Rust for exceptional performance.
+Developed by the team behind the popular [ruff](https://docs.astral.sh/ruff/) linter, **ty** is implemented in Rust for exceptional performance.
 It functions both as a type checker and language server, offering seamless integration through its dedicated [VSCode extension ty-vscode](https://github.com/astral-sh/ty-vscode).

-While Ruff excels at various aspects of Python linting, type checking remains outside its scope. ty aims to fill this gap, though it's currently in preview and still evolving toward production readiness.
+While **Ruff** excels at various aspects of Python linting, type checking remains outside its scope. ty aims to fill this gap, though it's currently in preview and still evolving toward production readiness.
-The combination of Ruff and ty promises to provide a comprehensive Python code quality toolkit.
+The combination of **Ruff** and **ty** promises to provide a comprehensive Python code quality toolkit.

 ### pyrefly

 [pyrefly](https://pyrefly.org/) emerges as another promising entrant in the Python type checking landscape.
-Developed by Meta and also written in Rust, pyrefly offers both type checking capabilities and language server functionality.
+Developed by Meta and also written in Rust, **pyrefly** offers both type checking capabilities and language server functionality.
 While still in preview, it demonstrates the growing trend of high-performance Python tooling implemented in Rust.

 The tool integrates smoothly with modern development environments through its [VSCode extension refly-vscode](https://marketplace.visualstudio.com/items?itemName=meta.pyrefly), making it accessible to a wide range of developers.
 Its backing by Meta suggests potential for robust development and long-term support.

-Just a quick test, pyrefly seems to generate more typing errors than ty.
+Just a quick test, **pyrefly** seems to generate more typing errors than **ty**.